tishajain01/dice-simulator/README.md

 # dice-simulator
+Its my first repository.
-its my first repository  it can used to play various board games
+It can used to play various board games like snake and ladder , ludo,etc.